AnnaKabatova/students-task-manager/README.md

 ```git
 python manage.py runserver
 ```
 7. All is set, now you can use the site!
+Use this credentials to login:
+  - Login: `test_student`
+  - Password: `2wsxvfr4`

 ## A couple words on .env
 In main folder you'll find a file .env_sample.
 In this file an example of SECRET_KEY is stored, required for the project.